smaremanda/add-in-docs/docs/outlook/troubleshoot-outlook-add-in-activation.md

 # Troubleshoot Outlook add-in activation
-Outlook add-in activation is contextual and based on rules in an add-in manifest.
-Explore reasons an installed add-in can fail to activate in Outlook.

 Outlook add-in activation is contextual and is based on the activation rules in the add-in manifest.
-When conditions for the currently selected item satisfy the activation rules for the add-in, the host application activates and displays the add-in button in the Outlook user interface (add-in selection pane for compose add-ins, add-in bar for read add-ins).
+When conditions for the currently selected item satisfy the activation rules for the add-in, the host application activates and displays the add-in button in the Outlook UI (add-in selection pane for compose add-ins, add-in bar for read add-ins).
 However, if your add-in doesn't activate as you expect, you should look into the following areas for possible reasons.

 ## Is the user mailbox on a version of Exchange Server that is at least Exchange 2013?

 First, ensure that the user's email account you're testing with is on a version of Exchange Server that is at least Exchange 2013.
-If you are using specific features that are released after Exchange 2013, for example, activating compose add-ins which debuts in Exchange 2013 Service Pack 1, then make sure the user's account is on the appropriate version of Exchange.
+If you are using specific features that are released after Exchange 2013, make sure the user's account is on the appropriate version of Exchange.

 You can verify the version of Exchange 2013 by using one of the following approaches: